sam-w-yellin/volatile-int-blog/content/posts/auto-type-deduction-gauntlet/index.md

 int& y = x;
 [=] () {
     decltype(auto) v = y;
-    PRINT_TYPE(v);
 }();
 {{< /quiz_question >}}

 # Conclusion
 You can check any of these by using this [GodBolt link](https://godbolt.org/z/f83vKh8j8).
-Shoutout to this [Stack Overflow thread](https://stackoverflow.com/questions/81870/is-it-possible-to-print-the-name-of-a-variables-type-in-standard-c/56766138#56766138) which provided the code snippit to get human readable names given a type.
+Shoutout to this [Stack Overflow thread](https://stackoverflow.com/questions/81870/is-it-possible-to-print-the-name-of-a-variables-type-in-standard-c/56766138#56766138) which provided the code snippit to print human readable names for a variable.

 Do you have any interesting examples to share?
 Reach out at sam@volatileint.dev and let me know!